 If only artists like Andy Warhol and Jackson Pollock had been born 75 years into the future, their work would’ve fetched them a thousand times more riches than they got.
 They would’ve been empowered, emboldened and emphasized by NFTs — the current buzzword in the digital currencies and digital assets world.

-Non-fungible tokens, as introduced in our previous blog, are tokens that can be used to represent ownership of digital assets — like art, songs, videos, collectibles and more.
+Non-fungible tokens, are tokens that can be used to represent ownership of digital assets — like art, songs, videos, collectibles and more.
 These tokens, created, bought and sold on a Blockchain network, are unique and near-impossible to interchange or be replaced.
 But how can we buy and sell NFTs?
 What are the nitty gritties of minting NFTs?
 What happens when you sell a work on marketplaces?
 Find out the full drilldown on NFT minting from below.